Amateur-lay/random_numbers/README.md

 # randome_numbers

-These are some random numbers generator for my course by using python.
+These are some random numbers generators for my course by using python.